eparsons/RESTApiForPhpBB/README.md

 * Example client: MIT

 ### Preamble
 Project is provided as-is.
 It was built to support a particular website and will not see regular updates.
-If you want to try to make this an official extension, add new features, or fix integration with future versions of PhpBB, please feel free to clone the repo and do with it as you please.
+If you want to try to add this to the PhpBB extension database, add new features, or fix integration with future versions of PhpBB, please feel free to clone the repo and do with it as you please.

 ### What this project intended to solve
 * Single sign-on with PhpBB